Police: Five teens facing charges after beating 13-year-old in Braintree

 Video of the incident, which happened last month, surfaced on Snapchat.

-“I was shocked because we are talking about my baby,” said the boy’s mother, Murielle Tushiminina.
+“I was shocked because we are talking about my baby,” said the boy’s mother, Mireille Tushiminina.

 “He had swelling cheeks, and he had a bruise in his head,” Tushiminina said.